So, What Happens If Brett Kavanaugh Gets Confirmed Anyway?

 Advertisement

-Robles-Román says that if Kavanaugh gets confirmed — now that we'll have two alleged sexual abusers sitting on the Supreme Court, the first being Clarence Thomas — all the "boys will be boys" comments will become an even more unavoidable part of the conversation in America.
+Robles-Román says that if Kavanaugh gets confirmed — now that we'll have two alleged sexual abusers sitting on the Supreme Court, the first being Clarence Thomas — all the "boys will be boys" comments will become an even more unavoidable part of the conversation in this country.

 "That means that's going to be the term of the day, like 'locker-room talk,'" she says, referring to how Donald Trump excused his comments in 2016. "'Boys will be boys' — I can just hear that.
 Women will hear that in college Title IX offices."
 That conversation has the ability to drive policy, she says.